matusstafura/stafura.dev-hugo/content/posts/6/index.md

 What would you chose?
 A 10 times rewritten high-quality article or 10 average articles?

-Publishing poor content in the hopes of increasing your blog post count won't help you gain a loyal following or enhance your website's SEO value and ranking.
+Publishing poor content in the hopes of increasing your blog post count won't help you gain a loyal following or enhance your website's {{< link title="SEO value and ranking" url="https://developers.google.com/search/docs/fundamentals/seo-starter-guide" >}}.

 Instead, aim to produce in-depth, well-researched content that will truly benefit your readers and keep them coming back for more.
 The quality of an article to which **YOU** would return.